dceddia/snapshot-testing-apis-talk/slides.md

 Note:
-here's an example of testing something that changes

-we make an API call to buy a camera for an ominous price
+* make an API call to buy a camera
+* for some reason the user gets to specify the price
+* the resulting order has `id` and `created_at` fields

-then pass the result through the *sanitize* function, giving it an array of keys to sanitize
+* pass the order through sanitize function
+* then expect sanitized order to match snapshot
+* here's the resulting snapshot...

 ---

 <img src="snapshot-create-order.png" class="plain" width="50%" />

+Note:

+* the unstable properties have been sanitized
+* so here is the sanitize function...

 ---